markusressel/cli2telegram/README.md

 # cli2telegram
 Small utility to send Telegram messages from the CLI.

-This can be used to
+This can f.ex. be used to
+* quickly send arbitrary messages to a Telegram chat of your choice
+* use it as a replacement for the "mail" program on linux
 * use Telegram as a notification backend for the ZFS Event Daemon (zed)

 ## Features
 * [x] Read messages from argument or STDIN
 * [x] (Optional) Configuration file
 * [x] Retry sending messages for a specified amount of time
+* [x] Run as a daemon and echo messages into a linux pipe

 ## Examples